 A prospective student or participant in the program with an approved documented disability can request reasonable accommodations to meet these standards.
-The college will provide appropriate accommodations, but is not required to substantially alter the requirements or nature of the program.
+The college will provide appropriate accommodations, but is not required to fundamentally alter the requirements or nature of the program, or lower its academic standards.
 Requests for accommodations should be directed to a disability services counselor in the Learning Assistance Laboratory (C 218).
 To make an appointment, please call 734-384-4167.